 The survey data reveal three main factors hindering effective public service delivery.
 What are they and how can decentralisation improve local governance and public service delivery?
-Find out by downloading the survey results in English here.
+Find out by downloading the survey results in English here and in Arabic here.

 This publication was produced with the assistance of the German Foreign Office within the framework of DRI’s project „Setting an Agenda for Decentralisation in Lebanon – Phase II „.
 The contents of this publication are the sole responsibility of DRI and can in no way be taken to reflect the views of the German Foreign Office.